 Other checks.
 In this section we present further checks that support a causal interpretation of our estimates.
-Appendix Table A3 presents the results defining the treatment firms (T^0) as those with a loan amount between \$151K - \$200K and the control firms as those with loan amounts between \$100K - \$150K in phase 1.36 Firms that are on either side of the \$150k threshold in a sample of those firms whose approved loan amounts were between \$100-200k in phase 1 are likely to be similar to each other in their fundamentals and the baseline probability of fraudulent behaviour.
+Appendix Table A.6 presents the results defining firms exposed to screening as those with a loan amount between \$151K - \$200K and the non-exposed firms as those with loan amounts between \$100K - \$150K in phase 1.35 Firms that are on either side of the \$150K threshold in a sample of those firms whose approved loan amounts were between \$100-200k in phase 1 are likely to be similar to each other in their fundamentals and the baseline probability of fraudulent behavior.
 The results are in the same direction as those in Table 1, albeit of smaller magnitude as the sample is restricted.
+This result is also reassuring as it helps to rule out the possibility that our overpayment measure, used to detect fraud, is solely based on the size of the firm.36

 In this context one might also be worried about anticipation effects of an upfront documentation requirement based on loan size.
-However, the documentation requirement based on the \$150k threshold was not announced or even discussed by policy makers in phase 1 and phase 1 is when treatment firms are defined (see timeline in Figure I).
+However, the documentation requirement based on the \$150K threshold was not announced or even discussed by policy makers in phase 1 and phase 1 is when treatment firms are defined (see timeline in Figure I).
 The announcement of the documentation requirement was on January 6, 2022, right before the start of phase 2 of the program.37